Ambiorix's revolt: Prelude

-The Revolt of the Romans
+The Revolt of the Eburones

 First Attack and deception

-According to Caesar, Ambiorix and his tribesmen were equal in number of combatants to Sabinus' and Cotta's men.
-They attacked and killed several Roman soldiers who were foraging for wood in the nearby vicinity.
-The survivors fled back to their camp, followed by Ambiorix and his men.
-When the Romans counterattacked, Ambiorix set up a parley with the Romans in which he admitted his debt to Caesar who had taken his side in certain disputes with other Gallic tribes but said that, despite the limited strength of the Eburones, he was compelled to take action by pressure from the other tribes who were determined to win their freedom from the yoke of Rome.
-He claimed that a huge force of Germans, greatly angered by Caesar’s successes against them and his defeat of Ariovistus, were about to cross the Rhine and offered to give the Romans safe passage to the fort of either of two nearby legions to better resist this Gallo-German force.
+According to Caesar, Ambiorix and his warband were equal in number to Sabinus' and Cotta's men.
+They attacked and killed several Roman soldiers who were foraging for wood in the vicinity of their camp.
+The survivors fled back to their comrades, followed by Ambiorix and his men.
+The Romans counterattacked from their camp and drove off the Eburones warriors.
+Ambiorix came forward and set up a parley with the Romans.
+He claimed he had been forced to go to war by his people.
+He also told them about a conspiracy throughout Gaul for each tribe to attack the legions quartered in their territory on this set day.
+He admitted his debt to Caesar who had taken his side in certain disputes but said that, because of the limited strength of the Eburones, he was compelled to take action under pressure from the other tribes who were determined to win their freedom from the yoke of Rome.

+He claimed that a huge force of Germans, greatly angered by Caesar’s successes against the Belgae and his defeat of Ariovistus, were about to cross the Rhine and offered to give the Romans safe passage to the forts of either of two nearby legions to better resist this Germanic force.

 Debate

 The Roman representatives, Quintus Junius and Gaius Arpineius, took the news back to the beleaguered fort.
 A council of war, attended by the leading officers and centurions, was formed.
 During this council, two opposing opinions took form.
 Speaking first, Cotta argued that they should not move without an order from Caesar.
-He pointed out that experience had shown them that Germans could be resisted from behind their fortifications, that they had plenty of supplies, were within easy reach of assistance from nearby legions and that they should not take at face value neither the news nor the advice of an enemy.
+He pointed out that experience had shown them that Germans could be resisted from behind their fortifications, that they had plenty of supplies, were within easy reach of assistance from nearby legions and that they should take at face value neither the news nor the advice of an enemy.

-Denying that he was motivated by fear, Quintus Titurius Sabinus said that he believed that Caesar was on his way to Italy, that the Germans were about to add to the number of the besieging Eburones and that it seemed that they were about to face the combined wrath of grudge-ridden Germans and Gauls—for surely the militarily weak Eburones would not dare to face a Roman legion otherwise.
+Denying that he was motivated by fear, Quintus Titurius Sabinus said that he believed that Caesar was on his way to Italy, that the Germans were about to add to the number of the besieging Eburones and that it seemed that they were about to face the combined wrath of grudge-ridden Germans and Gauls — for surely the militarily weak Eburones would not dare to face a Roman legion otherwise.

 Moreover, he said it would be better to make for a nearby legion and face the trouble with their comrades than to risk famine through a prolonged siege.
 The officers told their commanders that whichever view prevailed was not as important as coming to a unanimous decision.
 Cotta was finally forced to give way and Sabinus prevailed.